rushwije/rushaniwijesuriya.com/content/authors/admin/_index.md

 ---
 authors:
 - admin
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: I am a Biostatistics PhD student at the University of Melbourne.
+My research focus is on multiple imputation methods for incomplete complex data structures.
 education:
   courses:
   - course: PhD in Biostatistics